T

 TinyBizTools

 Calculate fair tip distribution based on hours worked.
-Free tip pooling calculator for restaurants — divide tips proportionally by shift hours.
+Free tip pooling calculator for restaurants — divide tips proportionally among staff by shift hours.

 $